mjohanning99/GmailNotifier-New/README.md

 |------|-------|
 VSS    |GND
 VDD    |5V
-V0     |10kΩ Potentiometer (which itself still needs to be connected to 5V and GND) RS     |Pin 7
+V0     |10kΩ potentiometer (which itself still needs to be connected to 5V and GND) RS     |Pin 7
 RW     |GND
 E      |Pin 8